 Source: primary data from: NEREC (2009).

 Compiled from the publications of the Report on Consumer and Finances and Socio Economic Survey 1973, 1978/79, 1981/82, 2003/04, Statistical Department, Central Bank of Sri Lanka.

 2011 School Census, Ministry of Education.

-UNICEF’s Learning Years programme aims to assist Sri Lanka’s education system in achieving universal access to basic education for all children and to improving the quality of education in disadvantaged communities, primarily through its Catch-Up Education and Child Friendly Schools (CFS) initiative and programmes.
+UNICEF’s Learning Years programme aims to assist Sri Lanka’s education system in achieving universal access to basic education for all children and to improving the quality of education in disadvantaged communities, primarily through its Child Friendly Schools (CFS) initiative.